Janesville Assembly Plant: 2015 and beyond

 General Motors placed the factory on standby until at least 2015 when the company and employee unions negotiate a new contract.
 The factory was one of three — along with Orion Assembly and Spring Hill Manufacturing - that General Motors kept on standby during their bankruptcy.
 It was the only one still on standby status in 2014.
-The factory can only be completely closed by agreement of both General Motors and the United Automobile Workers.
+The factory could only be completely closed by agreement of both General Motors and the United Automobile Workers.

-As of January 2016, GM had signed a new contract with the United Auto Workers that cleared the way for selling the Janesville plant.
-Water or ground contamination on the north and south sides of the plant have delayed the sale of the plant.
-GM was working with the Wisconsin Department of Natural Resources to clean up that area.
-As of February 2016, GM was working with CBRE Group of Los Angeles to market the 250-acre site (excluding the contaminated area on the north side of the site) on a global market, hoping to have a buyer by 2017.
+By January 2016 GM had signed a new contract with the United Auto Workers that cleared the way for selling Janesville Assembly.
+Water or ground contamination on the north and south sides of the plant delayed the sale of the plant.
+GM worked with the Wisconsin Department of Natural Resources to clean up that area.
+In February 2016, GM was working with CBRE Group of Los Angeles to market the 250-acre site (excluding the contaminated area on the north side of the site) on a global market, hoping to have a buyer by 2017.

 Demolition of the plant began in 2018 and was largely completed by early 2019.